tetetearraio916/IELTS/speaking/part3.md

  As far as I'm conncerned, one of the positive aspects of advertising is that it is an easy way for consumers to obtain information about a product without having to look at it directly.
 On the other hand, depending on consumer's judgment, it can accelerate their desire to buy too much.
- Also, depending on the content of the advertisement, there is a possibility of instilling bad values in the public, so consumers have to think carefully before making a purchase because of the ease of viewing.
+ Also, depending on contents of the advertisement, there is a possibility of instilling bad values in the public, so consumers have to think carefully before making a purchase because of the ease of viewing.

 ## Describe a short term job you want to have in a foreign country